Municipal annexation in the United States: Reasons

 Some municipalities, such as Houston, rely on annexation to prop up their municipal budgets.
 By annexing land which seems likely to be developed, the city can collect development charges (impact fees and other taxes) which can be used to pay for infrastructure maintenance (such as roads, bridges, parks, water and sewage pipes) in other areas which developed decades prior and which do not generate enough tax revenue to pay for the long-term maintenance of the infrastructure on which they now rely.

 This has been likened to a Ponzi scheme by critics, who point out that this growth cannot continue forever: eventually, either the municipality will become completely boxed in by other established municipalities which have the political will and influence to resist annexation, or the unincorporated land which can be annexed isn't very attractive to developers due to lengthy commute times, adverse environmental and geographical conditions (such as being in floodplains, swamplands, or mountains), or a lack of demand.
 When this occurs, cities must either raise taxes to pay for infrastructure maintenance, cut other city services to prioritize maintenance, or defer maintenance at the cost of letting the infrastructure deteriorate.
 Cities can also rely on wealth redistributions from state and federal governments, at the cost of making their municipal budgets far more volatile as these tend to be one-time or time-limited grants.

-Suburban developments are disproportionately impacted by this, as their lower population densities and increased demands by residents for city-like services prevent them from achieving the same economies of scale which allows for lower per-capita maintenance costs in urban environments, but major cities can also become encumbered by annexed suburban developments or annexing land which will become suburban sprawl due to the aforementioned lack of density and subsequent tax revenues.
+Suburban developments are disproportionately impacted by this, as their lower population densities and increased demands by residents for city-like services prevent them from achieving the same economies of scale which allow for lower per-capita maintenance costs in urban environments, but major cities can also become encumbered by annexed suburban developments or annexing land which will become suburban sprawl due to the aforementioned lack of density and subsequent tax revenues.